anwarmamat/cmsc330spring18-public/p1/README.md

 # Project 1: WordNet
 CMSC 330, Spring 2018
-Due Monday February 12th (Late Tuesday, 13th).
+Due Friday February 9th (Late Saturday, 10th).

 **This is an individual assignment.
 You must work on this project alone.**